microsoft/BotFramework-WebChat/samples/15.b.incoming-activity-event/README.md

 ## Related samples

-[`15.a.backchannel-piggyback-on-outgoing-activities`](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/15.a.backchannel-piggyback-on-outgoing-activities) is a sample which will add custom data to every outgoing activities.
+[`15.a.backchannel-piggyback-on-outgoing-activities`](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/15.a.backchannel-piggyback-on-outgoing-activities) is a sample that will add custom data to every outgoing activities.

 ## Full list of Web Chat hosted samples